 To start things off, here’s some ideas for what to put on your shopping list.
 These are the treats that can be added directly to the table without any extra effort.

-Then enjoy creating some Christmas characters and truly elfish treats to add to the display.
-Here are our suggestions:
+Now enjoy creating some delicious Christmas dishes and truly elfish treats to add to the display.

 These fun characters will be a brilliant addition to your North Pole Breakfast feast!